phantomics/april/README.md

 ## Enabling APL Input in GNU/Linux

 For GNU/Linux users who want to use APL characters outside of an editor refer to [this](https://aplwiki.com/wiki/Typing_glyphs_on_Linux) page on the aplwiki.
-After you follow the instructions there you enter the iota character `⍳` by pressing the right Alt key + `i`, `⍴` by pressing the right Alt key + `r`, and so on.
+After you follow the instructions there you enter the iota character `⍳` by pressing the right Alt key + `i`, the rho character `⍴` by pressing the right Alt key + `r`, and so on.

 ## Thanks to: